Where Philosophy Meets Neuroscience, and Healing Becomes an Art of Rebalancing

 With the threat response softened, schema flexibility grows: long-held patterns loosen, perception widens, and emotion can move rather than fixate.

-The end state is emotional coherence and felt harmony between body, mind, and experience.
+The end state is an emotional peace and felt harmony between body, mind, and experience.

 The body follows, and cortisol rises, heart rate spikes, and the vagus nerve withdraws.